Sage-Bionetworks/schematic/README.md

 ### 2. Set up your virtual environment

-Once you are working with a python version supported by Schematic, please activate a virtual environment within which you can install the package.
-You can set up your virtual environment.
-Below we will instruct how to creat your virtual environment with `venv` and with `conda`.
+Once you are working with a python version supported by `schematic`, you will need to activate a virtual environment within which you can install the package.
+Below we will show how to create your virtual environment either with `venv` or with `conda`.

 #### 2a.
 Set up your virtual environment with `venv`